zuckung/endless-sky-plugins/README.md

 <br>

-Unlocking the planet with all ships needs 100 reputation.
-Unlocking the last of the planets needs 500 reputation.<br>
+Unlocking the planets is based on reputation, so you get access step by step.
+Unlocking the last of the planets(with the big shipyard) needs 500 reputation.<br>

 <br>